 19 Dearly beloved, avenge not yourselves, but rather give place unto wrath: for it is written, Vengeance is mine; I will repay, saith the Lord.
 20 Therefore if thine enemy hunger, feed him; if he thirst, give him drink: for in so doing thou shalt heap coals of fire on his head.
 21 Be not overcome of evil, but overcome evil with good.

-Surprisingly, the New Covenant principle of returning good for evil has a firm basis in the Old Testament (see Prov 25:21-22).
-While the Covenant of Law did stress the lex talionis which meted justice strictly (eye for eye and tooth for tooth), the incredible power of being kind to your enemy and defeating him with good can be seen in David’s treatment of Saul, and also in Elisha’s actions with the Syrian army (see Ex 23:4-5; 2Kings 6:18-23; 1Sam 26).
+The New Testament principle of returning good for evil has a firm basis in the Old Testament.
+Verse 20 is simply a direct quotation of Proverbs 25:21-22.
+While the Covenant of Law had the lex talionis of strict justice (eye for eye and tooth for tooth), the incredible power of being kind to your enemy and defeating him with good can be seen in David’s treatment of Saul and in Elisha’s actions with the Syrian army (see Ex 23:4-5; 2Kings 6:18-23; 1Sam 26).
 God said through Moses, Thou shalt not avenge, nor bear any grudge against the children of thy people, but thou shalt love thy neighbour as thyself: I am the Lord (Lev 19:18).
 To Me belongeth vengeance and recompence (Deut 32:35).
+The dramatic changes effected by Christ’s death and resurrection have resulted in this age-unbounded principle finding new application in the Kingdom of God (see Mat 5:1).